eudoxys/eudoxys.github.io/_posts/2025-03-06-Optimal_Dispatch_and_Stability_of_Transactive_Systems_Under_High_Renewable_Conditions.md

 the proliferation of distributed energy resources (DERs) in electric power systems.
 Transactive energy has emerged as a fundamentally new approach to managing electric energy delivery in systems with very high levels of DERs.
-In this paper we address the question “Can we prove the optimality and stability of general transactive energy systems?”
+In this paper we address the question "Can we prove the optimality and stability of general transactive energy systems?"
 To better understand, observe and control the behavior of transactive control systems we generalize an existing solution to the optimal dispatch function that minimizes the cost objective function in a system with an energy storage price, a power